bglarkin/tallgrass_restoration_legacies/soil_wsa.md

 | restored   |    68.1 | b   |
 | remnant    |    55.1 | a   |

-Percent water stable aggregates in restored fields was 14.2% higher than in corn fields and 13% higher than in remnant fields based on a maximum likelihood ratio test ($\chi^2(2)=12.23,~p<0.05$) Plot the result
+Percent water stable aggregates differed by field type based on a likelihood ratio test ($\chi^2(2)=12.23,~p<0.05$).
+In restored fields, water stable aggregates were 14.2% higher than in corn fields and 13% higher than in remnant fields based on Tukey’s post hoc test ($p<0.05$).
+Let’s view a boxplot of the result.

 ``` r
 sig_letters <- data.frame(